zukunft/zukunft.com/README.md

 - when all agree on the story-points the story is assigned to one member
 - critical: if there is a delay other team member offer to help (no blaming)
 - at the sprint retro one selects a perspective that the other done not know for spontaneous answers
+- one tool (not two or more) per purpose: git, tickets, wiki, message e.g. element.io

 Decisions
 - use this program for a mind map with all arguments where each has a weight and value and all changes are logged

 Naming conventions for vars:
 ---------------------------

+backend
 - wrd (WoRD)               - a word that is used as a subject or object in a resource description framework (RDF / "triple") graph and used to retrieve the numeric values
 - val (VALue)              - a numeric value that can be used for calculations